Louros Lab Research

 Placeholder Computational tools developed by members of the Louros lab

-Bioinformatics to rescue!
+Bioinformatics to the rescue!

 Our lab members have a dedicated interest towards the development of software that can be used worldwide for studying protein folding, stability and aggregation